Warsaw: Media and film

 Warsaw is the media centre of Poland, and the location of the main headquarters of TVP and other numerous local and national TV and radio stations, such as Polskie Radio (Polish Radio), TVN, Polsat, TV4, TV Puls, Canal+ Poland, Cyfra+ and MTV Poland.
+Warsaw also has a sizable movie and television industry.
+The city houses several movie companies and studios.